viresh-ratnakar/exolve/README.md

 This functionality is only supported for standard, blocked, UK-style crossword grids.
 Here are the constraints under which this works:
-- The grid is symmetric and is derived by blackening some cells in one of the four possible chequered template starting points.
+- The grid is symmetric
+- Every 4x4 area has at least one black cell.
 - No light is shorter than 3 letters.
 - Enums are provided for all clues.
 The only exception is child clues in linked groups.